Nuclear power in the United States: Waste disposal

-Recently, as plants continue to age, many on-site spent fuel pools have come near capacity, prompting creation of dry cask storage facilities as well.
+Recently, as plants continue to age, many on-site spent fuel pools have come near capacity, prompting the creation of dry cask storage facilities.
 Several lawsuits between utilities and the government have been filed over the cost of these facilities, because by law the government is required to pay for storage beyond the spent fuel pool.

 There are some 65,000 tons of nuclear waste now in temporary storage throughout the U.S. Since 1987, Yucca Mountain, in Nevada, had been the proposed site for the Yucca Mountain nuclear waste repository, but the project was shelved in 2009 following years of controversy and legal wrangling.
 Yucca Mountain is on Native American land and is considered sacred.
 Native Americans have not consented to having any nuclear waste plants placed in this area.
 An alternative plan has not been proffered.
 In June 2018, the Trump administration and some members of Congress again began proposing using Yucca Mountain, with Nevada Senators raising opposition.

-At places like Maine Yankee, Connecticut Yankee and Rancho Seco, reactors no longer operate, but the spent fuel remains in small concrete-and-steel silos that require maintenance and monitoring by a guard force.
+At places like Maine Yankee, Connecticut Yankee and Rancho Seco, reactors no longer operate, but the spent fuel remains in small concrete-and-steel casks that require maintenance and monitoring by a guard force.
 Sometimes the presence of nuclear waste prevents re-use of the sites by industry.

 Without a long-term solution to store nuclear waste, a nuclear renaissance in the U.S. remains unlikely.
 Nine states have "explicit moratoria on new nuclear power until a storage solution emerges".